YHJCTR/terralink/README.md

 ## License

-This project is part of the Terralink Platform ecosystem.
+This project is the Terrabox frontend.